Ragervic/Simple-Interest-App-Vic/README.md

 # Simple-Interest-App
-A working simple interest app for calculating interest of a given loan
+A working app for calculating Simple interest of a given amount.